 If you're lucky enough to have a high credit score, plenty of income, and a healthy down payment, getting a home loan can be easy.
 Lenders can process your loan application relatively quickly for such home buyers, and mortgage lenders like for things to be easy.
-However, not everybody lives in that world.
+However, not everybody is so fortunate.

 If you have thin credit, bad credit, or complicated earnings, computerized approval programs may be quick to decline your application.
 It’s still possible to get approved with manual underwriting, though.
 The process is slightly cumbersome, but it's a potential solution for borrowers who don't fit the standard mold.